infojam-james/yorsafety-inspections/README.md

-# yorsafety-inspections
-Yorsafety Safety Inspections &amp; Audits module
+Yorsafety Safety Inspections & Audits module
+=
+**Pros of existing Inspections & Audits system**
+-

+**Cons of existing Inspections & Audits system**
+-

+**Highlights of key features of other Inspections & Audits systems on the market** -